Carl Larsson: Career

 After several years working as an illustrator of books, magazines, and newspapers, Larsson moved to Paris in 1877, where he spent several frustrating years as a hardworking artist without any success.
 Larsson was not eager to establish contact with the French progressive Impressionists; instead, along with other Swedish artists, he cut himself off from the radical movement of change.

-After spending two summers in Barbizon, the refuge of the plein-air painters, he settled down with his Swedish painter colleagues in 1882, in Grez-sur-Loing at a Scandinavian artists' colony outside Paris.
-It was there that he met the artist Karin Bergöö (1859–1928), who soon became his wife.
+After spending two summers in Barbizon, the refuge of the plein-air painters, in 1882 he settled for a time with his Swedish painter colleagues in Grez-sur-Loing at a Scandinavian artists' colony outside Paris.
+It was there that he met the artist Karin Bergöö, who he married in 1883.
 This was to be a turning point in Larsson's life.
 In Grez, Larsson painted some of his most important works, now in watercolour and very different from the oil painting technique he had previously employed.

+In 1885 he returned to Sweden where he would stay until 1888, painting scenes of southern Stockholm in en plein air studies.
+In 1886, he accepted the position of director at the Valand School of Fine Art in Gothenburg, a role he held until 1891.
+There he taught, among others, Ester Almqvist, to whom he dedicated an etching.